Artificial Turf Versus Natural Grass

 August 26, 2019

-Which is safer for playing high school sports?
+Which is playing surface is safer for playing high school sports?

 Innovations in Orthopaedics | Fall 2019

 The benefits and risks associated with natural grass and artificial turf playing fields have been the subjects of multiple studies.
 But few have examined the safety of these surfaces in high school sports — and none have examined the risks in high school sports beyond football.

 The University Hospitals Sports Medicine Institute partners with more than 50 area high schools to keep their athletes injury free.
 With that goal in mind, the department decided to analyze data to compare injury rates on artificial versus natural playing surfaces among high school athletes — both male and female — for all sports played on a field.

 Using UH Sports Medicine Institute's school-based electronic medical record (EMR) system, physician-researchers from University Hospitals, Case Western Reserve University and UH Sports Medicine Institute analyzed data collected by 26 high school athletic trainers during the 2017-2018 athletic seasons.